 a cost of only $50 per year it makes even more sense to get on board and in camp with Thunder Ridge Outfitters.......

 Due to the difficulty of the Iowa draw and our attempt to keep camp #'s low.
-We are unable to offer any refunds on deposits paid towards your hunt.
-Our system of projecting the year you will hunt and avoiding overbooking does not allow for this.
-If you need to change your hunt, or do not draw the year you have booked us for, we will roll/transfer your deposit to the following year.
+We are unable to offer any refunds on deposits/credits paid towards your hunt.
+Our system of projecting the year you will hunt, providing adequate leases and avoiding overbooking does not allow for this.
+If you need to change your hunt, or do not draw the year you have booked us for, we will roll/transfer your deposit/credits to the following year.
 Should you need to cancel your hunt completely we will do everything in our power to resell your hunt to a prospective client and refund your money.

 Q: Do you offer landowner tags that we can purchase from you so we don't have to worry about the draw

 A: No, Iowa has no transferable tag policy, and if you are hunting with an outfitter in Iowa that tells you any different, be prepared to pay some heafty fines, see the following link.
 The only way you can hunt in Iowa is to draw a tag.
 (DNR FINES Tennessee man....)

 Q: How can I get a spot reserved to hunt with you guys?

 A: We require only a $500 deposit to hold and reserve your spot to hunt with us.
 This deposit will be applied towards the cost of your hunt.

 Mail Deposits to:

 Please provide the following information.
 Desired season you wish to hunt, dates, phone numbers, names of party, and both mailing and email addresses.

 Q: How can I increase my chances of drawing a tag in Iowa?